Who's being trained here; them or me?!

 continue this routine until the puppy sleeps through the night without a pee pad (approximately 4 months of age) after which time you can have the kennel door closed if the puppy is sleeping close enough to you that you can hear his cries should he have an "off" night and need a potty break.

 A tip for better night time success: Have your puppy practice spending time in his sleeping area for short periods of time during the day.
 Place your puppy in their sleeping area and ignore them completely until they have stopped crying.
-This may take 10 minutes, it may take an hour.
+This may take 10 minutes, it may take an over an hour.
 Once they are silent and accepting of their location for about 5 minutes, retrieve them and take them outside for a little play.
 This is their reward for accepting where you left them and waiting quietly.
 If you give the puppy attention of any kind before they quiet themselves, you are rewarding the loud and demanding behaviour and they will continue to carry on.

 Your training area should be close to the kitchen so your puppy can be placed there quickly if you cannot supervise him (under four months, for time such as making meals, answering the door, etc).